HellperKK/hyperstory/README.md

 A link to switch between scene.
 It has a property `to` which indicates the scene to go to.
 A choice can haxe an `if` property with a name; In that case, the choice will only be available when the correspondig state is truthy.

 ### story-category
 A container for a list of pages.
-It does nothing on its own but is usefull for hiding its content when working on editors such as vscode.
+It does nothing on its own but is useful for hiding its content when working in editors such as vscode.

 ### story-input
 A special input that will save its content inside a state, pointed by the `key` property.